0xmoei/aztec-network/README.md

 ---

 ## Run Multiple Validators
 This step seems limited to only teams and individuals in active set.
 Team is encouraging teams to run 10 validators.
+Ask the team if you are going to run more validators

 ### Docker Method
 1- Open `docker-compose.yml`